gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 This appendix lists the specifications on this application profile of ACE, based on the requiremens defined in Appendix A of {{I-D.ietf-ace-key-groupcomm}}.

-* REQ1 - Specify the encoding and value of the identifier of group of 'scope': see {{ssec-auth-req}}.
+* REQ1 - Specify the encoding and value of the identifier of group, for scope entries of 'scope': see {{ssec-auth-req}}.

-* REQ2 - Specify the encoding and value of the identifier of roles of 'scope': see {{ssec-auth-req}}.
+* REQ2 - Specify the encoding and value of roles, for scope entries of 'scope': see {{ssec-auth-req}}.

 * REQ3 - if used, specify the acceptable values for 'sign\_alg': values from Tables 5 and 6 of {{RFC8152}}.